Fluffy8unny/platos_beamer/README.md

 ### Gameplay

-- **Objective:** Skulls (targets) appear projected onto the silhouettes of participants.
-The goal is to "destroy" these skulls by moving and overlapping them with your silhouette.
+Skulls (targets) appear projected onto the silhouettes of participants.
+The goal is to "destroy" these skulls.
+This can be acomplished by a vertical movement, that spawns bulletts, that fly upwards.
-- **Rounds & States:** The game is divided into rounds.
-Each round, new skulls spawn and players try to destroy them.
-There are intermission periods and post-game victory screens.
-- **Difficulty:** Skulls can escape if not destroyed in time, and their movement and spawning can be adjusted for different difficulty settings.
-- **Feedback:** Sound effects and visual particle effects provide feedback for interactions (destroyed or escaped skulls).

 ### How To Try

 - Select "Skull Game" as the game mode in your configuration.
 - Run the engine and let participants interact with the projected skulls!
-- Ideal for party settings and interactive installations.

 ---